rkuma183/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Follow
 <a target="_blank" href="https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-experiment/">
 this machine learning tutorial</a>
-to use Azure Machine Learning Studio to create a linear regression model that predicts the price of an automobile based on different variables such as make and technical specifications.
+to use <strong>Azure Machine Learning Studio</strong> to create a linear regression model that predicts the price of an automobile based on different variables such as make and technical specifications.
-Then iterate on a simple predictive analytics experiment after
+Then iterate on a simple predictive analytics experiment.

 VIDEO: <a target="_blank" href="https://www.youtube.com/watch?v=eUce2cB844s">
 Hands-On with Azure Machine Learning